dash14/v-network-graph-docs/docs/examples/operation.md

 ## Select edges

-Set `configs.edge.selectable` to true to make the node selectable by clicking or touching.
+Set `configs.edge.selectable` to true to make the edge selectable by clicking or touching.
-If you specify a number instead of `true`, it will be taken as the maximum number of selectable nodes.
+If you specify a number instead of `true`, it will be taken as the maximum number of selectable edges.
 Specify 2-way binding for `selected-edges` prop to get an array of edge IDs selected.
 It is also possible to control the selection state on the network graph by setting a value to the same prop.